Graphene: Dispersion relation

 where the wavevector q is measured from the Brillouin zone vertex K, $q=\left|\mathbf{k}-\mathrm{K}\right|$, and the zero of energy is set to coincide with the Dirac point.
 The equation uses a pseudospin matrix formula that describes two sublattices of the honeycomb lattice.

 Single-atom wave propagation

-Electron waves in graphene propagate within a single-atom layer, making them sensitive to the proximity of other materials such as high-κ dielectrics, superconductors and ferromagnetics.
+Electron waves in graphene propagate within a single-atom layer, making them sensitive to the proximity of other materials such as high-κ dielectrics, superconductors, and ferromagnets.